Gajaman: Plot

+Gajaman is a henchman of the local politician Magodisthuma.
+Gajaman's life is turned upside down when Magodisthuma asks him to pick up his daughter and her friend from the airport.
+Trouble is, Gajaman falls in love with Magodisthuma's daughter immediately as he sees her.
+Magodisthuma becomes furious when he finds out about this.
+Gajaman is exiled from his village and he tries to sneak back in with the help of his friend Amdan.
+The movie revolves around the classic Sri Lankan characters Gajaman and Magodisthuma created by Camillus Perera from newspaper cartoons in the 60s.

 The film opens with Gajaman's house in the morning.
 In his bedroom, he wakes up and gets his foot stuck in a mousetrap.
 Afterwards he continues to live his normal routine and goes to Magodis's mansion where he informs Gajaman to pick up his daughter Padmavathi from the airport which results in humorous circumstances.
-Afterwards he returns some of his friends home to put posters of Magodis in the middle of the night.
+Afterwards he returns some of his friends home to put posters of Magodis in the middle of the night which results in more humorous incidents such as putting posters on tombstones.

+The next day Padmawathi leads the political assembly.